egemenimre/satmad/docs/coordinates/frames.rst

 ------------
 The built-in frames offered by `Astropy <https://docs.astropy.org/en/latest/coordinates/index.html>`_ do not include some frames that are used in satellite applications.
-To bridge this gap, this package offers Terrestrial Intermediate Reference System (TIRS) and Mean Pole and Equinox at J2000.0 Reference System (J2000).
+To bridge this gap, this package offers Terrestrial Intermediate Reference System (:py:class:`~satmad.coordinates.frames.TIRS`) and Mean Pole and Equinox at J2000.0 Reference System (:py:class:`~satmad.coordinates.frames.J2000`).

-The definitions and conversions for TIRS are from IERS Conventions 2010, Chapter 5 [1]_.
+The definitions and conversions for :py:class:`~satmad.coordinates.frames.TIRS` are from IERS Conventions 2010, Chapter 5 [Ref2]_.
 Put simply, when the TIRS coordinate is multiplied by the Polar Motion Matrix, the final coordinates are in ITRS:

 .. math:: \vec{r}_{ITRS} = W \times \vec{r}_{TIRS}

-J2000 coordinate frame is similar to GCRS but rotated by a constant frame bias:
+:py:class:`~satmad.coordinates.frames.J2000` coordinate frame is similar to GCRS but rotated by a constant frame bias [Ref1]_:

 .. math:: \vec{r}_{J2000} = B \times \vec{r}_{GCRS}